Dorema kopetdaghense Pimenov: A potent antifungal medicinal plant

 Abstract

 Background and Purpose: Dorema species are well-known antifungal medicinal plants.
-Dorema kopetdaghense (Apiaceae family) is a rarely investigated endemic plant to Iran.
-The present study was aimed at assessing the antifungal, antibacterial, antioxidant, and cytotoxic activities of different plant’s root extracts.
+Dorema kopetdaghense (Apiaceae family) is a rarely investigated plant endemic to Iran.
+The present study aimed to assess the antifungal, antibacterial, antioxidant, and cytotoxic activities of root extracts of different plants.

-Results: Results from the antifungal and antibacterial activities of fractions indicated remarkable antifungal effects against C. albicans with MIC and MBC values of 10 µg/mL; however, no cytotoxicity was observed in the case of selected cancer cells.
-Moreover, methanolic soluble fractions showed good antiradical effects evaluated via DPPH and BCB tests possessing IC50 20.11 and 41.32 µg/mL, though it was less effective than positive controls ascorbic acid (8.47 and 31.71 µg/mL) and BHT (IC50: 10.29 and 33.55 µg/mL), respectively.
+Results: Results from the antifungal and antibacterial activities of fractions indicated remarkable antifungal effects against Candida albicans with minimum inhibitory concentration and minimum bactericidal concentration values of 10 µg/mL; however, no cytotoxicity was observed in the case of selected cancer cells.
+Moreover, methanolic soluble fractions showed good antiradical effects evaluated via DPPH and β-carotene bleaching tests possessing half-maximal inhibitory concentration (IC50) of 20.11 and 41.32 µg/mL, respectively, though it was less effective than positive controls ascorbic acid (8.47 and 31.71 µg/mL, respectively) and butylated hydroxytoluene (IC50: 10.29 and 33.55 µg/mL, respectively).

-Conclusion: Taken together, strong antifungal and antioxidant activities without notable cytotoxicity, suggest the potential safety of the plant to be used as a natural antifungal remedy as well as a preservative in the food industry.
+Conclusion: It can be concluded that strong antifungal and antioxidant activities without notable cytotoxicity, suggest the potential safety of the plant to be used as a natural antifungal remedy as well as a preservative in the food industry.

 Keywords